furiosa-ai/furiosa-sdk/docs/en/source/customer-support/bugs.rst

 #.
 Compilation log, if model compilation failed

 By default, when an error happens furiosa-sdk outputs the following message.
-If you see the following message, file a report with
+If you see the following message, file a report to the `Bug Report` section of `FuriosaAI customer service center <https://furiosa-ai.atlassian.net/servicedesk/customer/portals>`_ with:

-1) the information given below the ``Information Dump``, and
+1. The information given below the ``Information Dump``, and
-2) the compilation log file (this would be ``/home/furiosa/.local/state/furiosa/logs/compile-20211121223028-l5w4g6.log``in the following example) outputted in the message, in the `Bug Report` section of `FuriosaAI customer service center <https://furiosa-ai.atlassian.net/servicedesk/customer/portals>`_
+2. The compilation log file (this would be ``/home/furiosa/.local/state/furiosa/logs/compile-20211121223028-l5w4g6.log`` in the following example) outputted in the message.

 .. code-block::